microsoft/code-with-engineering-playbook/docs/automated-testing/templates/test_type_template.md

 Describe what good testing looks like for this technique, best practices, pitfalls.

-### Antipatterns
+### Anti patterns

 e.g. unit tests should never require off-box or even out-of-process dependencies.
-Are there similar things to avoid when applying this techinique?
+Are there similar things to avoid when applying this technique?

 ## Frameworks, Tools, Templates